Skip to content

 jGrowl

-• For jGrowl to work, we need to connect jQuery itself, and then the library script and its styles.
-Also define styles for different types of notifications.
+• For jGrowl to work you need to include jQuery first, then the plugin script and styles.
+Also define styles for different notification types.

 html